top of page

 • Grey LinkedIn Icon

-Emily Woodward is a second-year PhD student in the Mitochondrial Medicine & Biology Group at the The Kids Research Institute, where she is developing base editing technologies for the treatment of mitochondrial disease.
-Before starting her PhD, Emily spent three years working at PYC Therapeutics, a Perth-based biotech company developing RNA-based therapies for genetic diseases.
-Her role involved early-stage drug discovery, identifying unmet clinical needs, and contributing to the development of therapeutic programs, including work that led to FDA IND approval.
-Emily holds a Master’s in Natural Sciences from University College London, during which she also completed a research exchange at UWA.
-She is passionate about precision medicine, translational research, and scientific innovation.
-Through the Perth Biodesign Program, she hopes to build on her industry experience, expand her interdisciplinary network, and develop the entrepreneurial skill set needed to bring meaningful therapies to patients.
+Emily is a second-year PhD student in the Mitochondrial Medicine & Biology Group at the The Kids Research Institute, where she is developing new therapies for the treatment of mitochondrial disease.
+She holds a Master’s in Natural Sciences from University College London, during which she also completed an exchange program at The University of Western Australia.
+Prior to commencing her PhD, Emily worked in the biotech industry with her experience spanning both early-stage drug discovery and development of therapeutic programs, including work that led to FDA IND approval.
+This fostered her passion for precision medicine, translational research, and scientific innovation.
+Through the Perth Biodesign Program, Emily hopes to build on her industry experience, expand her interdisciplinary network, and develop the skill set needed to bring meaningful therapies to patients.

 Administered by